gventre04/CircuitPython/README.md

 This code uses two wires to control the direction of a servo, touching one spins it clockwise, and the other spins it counterclockwise.

+DistanceSensor.py

+Distance sensor that changes the color of the neopixel based on how far an object is from the hc-sr04

+rgb.py

+Classes, objects, and modules code, triggering rgb anode leds.